WHITE WATER RULESHEET

 Note: there seems to be some sort of unusual bug which very rarely sets

-the Vacation Bonus value to exactly 799M
+the Vacation Bonus value to exactly 799M.
+I have actually

 collected this value (sweet!), and have heard that it's been seen on at